Skip to main content

 console.log(localizer.relativeTime(undefined, -1, 'day'));

-In this example, the language comes from <html lang="en-gb">, translations are registered once during app startup, and localizer can then be used anywhere in the code.
+In this example, the language is taken from <html lang="sk-sk">, the translations are registered when the application starts, and the localizer is then used anywhere in the code.

 Language